 1. Don’t Run With Traffic

-It’s one of the most basic rules of the road: drive/bike with traffic, and run against it.
-You can only go so fast, and be so aware on two feet; increase your safety tenfold by seeing danger as it’s coming.
+It’s one of the most basic rules of the road: drive/bike with traffic and run against it.
+You can only go so fast and be so aware on two feet; increase your safety tenfold by seeing danger as it’s coming.
 A driver isn’t always going to see you first when they’re more concerned with sending a text or checking their makeup.
-One average, a pedestrian is injured every eight minutes in the United States and killed every 113 minutes.
-Don’t be one those.
+On average, a pedestrian is injured every eight minutes in the United States and killed every 113 minutes.
+Don’t be one of those.

 2. Don’t Run in the Dark